Could Marxist Anura Dissanayake become Sri Lanka’s next president?

 But the JVP-led National People’s Power has ruled out any such investigation.
 The NPP will not seek to punish anyone accused of rights violations and war crimes, Dissanayake has said.
 Instead, he has suggested establishing a mechanism, perhaps in line with South Africa’s Truth and Reconciliation Commission, to find out what happened during the civil war.

-“They [the JVP] have firmly fixed on the ‘Unitary State’ and no clear position on 13th Amendment,” writer and analyst Kusal Perera said.
+“They [the JVP] are firmly fixed on the ‘Unitary State’ and have no clear position on 13th Amendment,” writer and analyst Kusal Perera said.

 Since its enactment in 1987, the 13th Amendment to the constitution has yet to be fully implemented.
 The amendment paved the way for police and land powers to be devolved to provincial councils, but no president has followed through on its implementation, fearing political opposition from critics who have argued that it could lead to the creation of a separate state in the north by the Tamil separatists.